MartinPellizzer/terrawhisper-compiler/articles/angelica-sinensis/botany/morphology.md

 The internodes, or the sections of the stem between the nodes, measure approximately 20-30 cm (7.9-11.8 inches).
 This spacing between nodes is an important aspect of the plant's growth and branching pattern.

+The following table shows in detail the morphological characteristics of Angelica sinensis stems.

 | Characteristic | Description |
 | --- | --- |
 | Stem Type  | Herbaceous |